Skip to main content

 By default, Honcho uses:

-• Google for deriving theory of mind and summarization
+• Google (Gemini) for theory of mind derivation

 • OpenAI for embeddings (if EMBED_MESSAGES=true)